metabrainz/musicbrainz-server/INSTALL.md

     Node.js is required to build (and optionally minify) our JavaScript and CSS.
-    If you plan on accessing musicbrainz-server inside a web browser, you should install Node.
+    If you plan on accessing musicbrainz-server inside a web browser, you should install Node and its package manager, npm.
 Do this by running:

-        sudo apt-get install nodejs nodejs-legacy
+        sudo apt-get install nodejs npm nodejs-legacy

     The latter package is only necessary where it exists, so a warning about the package not being found is not a problem.

-    Node dependencies are managed using `npm`, which comes installed with the nodejs package.
+    Node dependencies are managed using `npm`.
 To install these dependencies, run the following inside the musicbrainz-server/ checkout:

         npm install